ShreshthSaxena/TrackSS/README.md

 - make corrections/improvements as needed
 - Error handling
+- Add utility functions for Vision structs (CGRect/CGPoint)
-- add support for Carthage and Cocoapods
+- Add support for Carthage and Cocoapods
 - Benchmark on MOT datasets